 This list is not comprehensive and there will be patients with other specific conditions which are sufficiently pro-thrombotic that merit thromboprophylaxis.

 Regard patient at risk of bleeding if they have any of the following risk factors:

 In low weight patients (<50kg) reduce the dose to enoxaparin SC 20mg daily.
 Extremely heavy patients (>120kg), with normal renal function, may merit a higher dose; enoxaparin 40mg SC twice daily especially if multiple thrombotic risk factors are present.
-For more guidance see StaffNet, Clinical Guideline Electronic Resource Directory and search in the 'Haematology' section.
+For more information see the full GGC guideline Heparin Dose Adjustment, Adult Patients with Very High, or Low Body Weight.